aleksanderbrymora/portfolio-svelte/README.md

-# Aleks Brymora Portfolio
+# Aleksander Brymora - Portfolio

 Here is my portfolio!

-Written with Svelte Kit cause it's cool
+- Built with Svelte Kit.
+- Styled with Tailwind CSS.
+- Content written in Svelte's mdx flavour - MDSVEX

+You can visit it at [ohaleks.dev](https://ohaleks.dev/)